herraa1/omega-case-x3l-v1/computer-case.md

 ![](images/main-case-230-front-panel-attach-joystick-ports-EN.png)

-24. Build a DC 5V panel mount barrel connector with cable (if using the dc-adapter in a panel mount configuration)
+24. Build a DC 5V panel mount barrel connector with cable (if using the dc-adapter in a "panel-mount barrel connector" configuration)

 You will need the following parts:
   * 1x 5.5mm x 2.1mm DC power jack socket female panel mount barrel connector 11mm diameter